jmd-dk/concept/concept/docs/installation.rst

 This produces a trimmed down installation with uncritical content removed, both from CO\ *N*\ CEPT itself and its dependency programs.
-This brings the size of the installation down from about 1.5 GB to about 0.5 GB.
+This brings the size of the installation down from about 1.7 GB to about 0.4 GB.
 Though CO\ *N*\ CEPT itself remains fully functional in such a slim installation, some features of the dependency programs will be broken.
-Debugging any issues encountered will also generally be much harder.
+Debugging any issues encountered will also generally be harder.

 .. note::